AdobeDocs/certification.en/help/certifications/restart-program.md

 badge: label="Restart program" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey - Adobe Certification Restart program

-## Restart your certification journey by going from expired to certified
+# Restart your certification journey by going from expired to certified

 This limited time program offered **from April 4th, 2023 through October 1st, 2023** offers you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.

-If you've previously held an Adobe Digital Cloud Experience certification that has expired, you may be eligible for this program for FREE!
+If you've previously held an Adobe Digital Cloud Experience certification that has expired, you may be eligible for this **FREE** program!

-### What is Adobe Restart program?
+## What is Adobe Restart program?

 The Adobe Restart Program is an initiative that allows individuals who previously held Adobe Digital Cloud Experience certifications that have since expired to earn a new certification for free.
 The program offers eligible participants the opportunity to update their skills and stay current in their field by completing designated learning activities or an un-proctored job role exam, depending on the solution.
 This program is a valuable resource for individuals seeking to enhance their digital expertise and stay competitive in today's rapidly changing digital environment.